joshwyatt/free-lesson/README.md

 By the end of this article you will be able to:

-- Give an account of modern web applications
+- Give a high level description of modern web applications
+- Describe why JavaScript is uniquely relevant to web development

 ## Modern Web Applications